System of Systems Safety Assessment

 System of Systems (SoS) Safety Assessment is particularly important for the systems that are critical to the functioning of society or that have the potential to cause significant harm if they fail.
 This can include transportation systems, power grids, communication networks, and other complex systems that are essential to the functioning of modern world.

-Overall, System of Systems (SoS) Safety Assessment is a comprehensive approach to safety assessment that takes into account the complex interactions and interdependencies between systems and helps to ensure that these systems operate safely and effectively.
+System of Systems (SoS) Safety Assessment is a comprehensive approach to safety assessment that takes into account the complex interactions and interdependencies between systems and helps to ensure that these systems operate safely and effectively.

 Aerospace System of Systems (SoS) Safety Assessment